ShinobiSaad/MobileDevices/README.md

 2) components

-Components have to vue files, Modal.vue and Nav.vue.
+Components has two vue files, Modal.vue and Nav.vue.
 Modal.vue component are used in views to access Modal for editing data and Nav.vue is used in App.vue globally to access Nav bar which is stylized with Bootstrap v5.0

 3) router